Mercalyn/cuda-vs.-pytorch/README.md

 ### The test:
+> Given:
-> - A, B, C, will be 2d arrays of 32x32
+> - A, B, C, are 2d arrays of 32x32
-> - G will be a 3d array that can collect the full result
+> - G is a flat or 3d array that can collect the full result (same flat size)
 >
 > 16,000 iterations of:
->   20,000 blocks of
+> -    20,000 blocks of
->     matrix multiplications temp = A @ B
+> -      matrix multiplications temp = A @ B
->     setting G = temp + C
+> -      setting G = temp + C
 >
 > The iterations serve as a sequential loader, and to visually confirm that the GPU load hits 100%.
 > The 20,000 block matrix multiplications and bias adders serve as a parallel loader